vbhat1976/terraform-workshop/exercises/10/README.md

 For fun, we've thrown in an explicit saving of the plan to a file, and then applying that plan.
 Recent versions of Terraform have automated similar processes, so in most cases, just running `terraform apply` will ensure that it runs a plan and then asks you to accept that plan before continuing.
-This alternative method affords another way that was previously considered best practice and continues to be a good option for more-automated terraform execution scenarios.
+This alternative method affords another way that was previously considered best practice and continues to be a good option for more-automated terraform execution scenarios like CI/CD pipelines for recording the plan artifact as an example.

 The plan having been saved to the `plan.out` file, we can execute our apply to point to that plan